openaudible/openaudible/README.md

 * Exporting to a podcast format is planned
 * Testing with regions is needed
-* Exporting to a format that supports the best mobile audio book players is the goal.
+* Exporting to a format that supports the best mobile and linux audio book players is the goal.
 * The UI needs cleaning up, especially for Linux.
 * Improved "first time setup" and connection needs major improvement
 * Support for multiple audible accounts would be nice